VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter01.md

 ### Framework

 mGEff is a C Language-implemented lightweight animation framework that provides an efficient and flexible animation implementation.
 Since mGEff The design goal is to create an animation mechanism that is independent of the specific platform and graphics system, so it can be combined with `MiniGUI,GTK+`, and other GUI systems combined to develop `GDI` level, control level, and window level animations:

 Although mGEff itself uses C Language development, but its design and implementation use some basic object-oriented thinking, such as simulation with struct Class, knowing this is very helpful for using it.
 Here is the mGEff class
 diagram:

-As you can see from the figure above, mGEff provides `EffAnimation` /EffAnimationGroup/EffEffector For other components, the use of `mGEFF` will be described in detail in the section “Introduction to the use of `mGEW”`.
+As you can see from the figure above, mGEff provides `EffAnimation`, `EffAnimationGroup`, and `EffEffector`.
+For other components, the use of mGEff will be described in detail in the following section.

-## `mGEFF` basics
+## mGEff basics

 ### mGEff `API`